Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 Most companies will charge a service fee just for coming to your home and they will also charge you for their work, usually per lock installation or sometimes by the hour.
 It is reasonable to pay somewhere between $40 and $100 for the service call, depending on where you live and when you need service, and then an additional $20 to $40 per lock installed.

-It is important to make sure that you know exactly what you are going to be charged for when deciding who to hire as your locksmith so that you can consider the total cost.
+It is important to make sure that you know exactly what you are going to be charged when deciding who to hire as your locksmith so that you can consider the total cost.
 If the service charge for a company is more expensive but you only have to pay the service fee and cost of hardware per lock, you may still be paying less overall than if a company has a lower service charge but charges you for parts, labour, and other added fees.

 Always be sure to ask for upfront pricing while on the phone with the company and then confirm the price when the locksmith technician comes to your home before starting any work.